 And as we reached camp, we realized we were with the lead guide, the first ones there!
-That wasn’t the goal, of course, though it did mean we got first dibs on camp spots.
+That wasn’t the goal, of course, though it did mean we got first dibs on our camp spot.

 At dinner that night we chatted about the hike up.
-I was a little surprised how worn out a few of the members of the group were – and I knew the upcoming days were going to be longer and steeper, so I wondered how they’d feel at the end.
+I was a little surprised at how worn out a few of the members of the group were.
+The upcoming days were going to be longer and steeper, so I wondered how they’d feel then.

 Everyone made it, though each night it was clear who was feeling pretty good, and who was exhausted.
-And throughout the days when there were options to explore additional ruins or hike out to a viewpoint, certain people always skipped it.
+And when there were options to explore additional ruins or hike out to a viewpoint, certain people always skipped it.

 Making the most of the hike

-On the last night we were talking to the older guide about what a wonderful job he’d done, and what a great group of people were on our trip.
-I mentioned how badly I felt for one person who had suffered from altitude sickness and another who was the last person into camp each night.
+On the last night we were talking to the older guide about what a wonderful job he’d done.
+I mentioned how badly I felt for one person who had suffered from altitude sickness and another who always lagged well behind the group.

-The guide admitted that he scans each group he takes out to see who he’ll need to watch for fatigue and other symptoms.
+The guide admitted that he scans each group to see who he’ll need to watch for fatigue and other symptoms.
 And he admitted that in his initial assessment, he’d mentally flagged my husband as one to watch!

 We laughed and told him we’d prepared by hiking a bit more than usual with this trip in mind.
-He told us that many of those on his trips don’t really prepare at all.
+He told us that many people on his trips don’t really prepare at all.

-As with our group, he said most complete the trek (the alternative is returning to the start riding a donkey – yikes!).
-But those who have physically prepared often enjoy the trip more.
+As with our group, he said most complete the trek.
+The alternative is returning to the start riding a donkey – yikes!
+Those who have physically prepared often enjoy the trip more, he noted.

 His words have stuck with me over the years.
-Now I notice when we travel – and among visitors here in the Colorado mountains – that in any given group there are people enjoying themselves and those who are barely keeping up.
+Now I notice that in any given group some people are enjoying themselves and others are barely keeping up.

 As I prepare for each trip, I think about what we’ll be doing and how to make the most of it.
-I adjust my routine to do more of the activities that we’ll be doing on the trip, and start my packing list pretty much as soon as I book the tickets!
+I adjust my routine to do more of the activities that we’ll be doing on the trip.
+Then I start my packing list pretty much as soon as I book the tickets!

-I love helping others get prepared for their trips too – offering them tips about what to expect, and what they can do in the months and weeks before they go.
+I love helping others get prepared for their trips too.
+Often I’ll offer them tips about what to expect, and what they can do in the months and weeks before they go.
 I travel vicariously this way – envisioning what they’ll be doing, and anticipating how they’ll feel.
-And then when they get back and tell me what an amazing time they had – that’s the best part!
+And then when they get back and tell me what an amazing time they had, that’s the best part!